natverse/nat.utils/README.md

 [nat.as](https://github.com/jefferis/nat.as) available on github.
 I have also started incubating a formal [nat](https://github.com/jefferis/nat) R package on github, that will be released on CRAN in future.
-In the fullness of time I expect that this `nat` package may collects together a number of sub-packages or extension packages called `nat.*`.
+In the fullness of time I expect that this `nat` package will collect together a number of sub-packages or extension packages called `nat.*`.

 ## Installation